Layers of the Coradical Filtration: Statement of Main Result

+Note that if $V$ and $L$ are right $C$-comodules of finite length, and $L$ is simple, we write $[V:L]$ number of times $L$ appears in a composition series of $V$.

-Finally we observe that (C3-$n$) holds for all $n$ if for all simple right comodules $L,L'$, $\Ext^1(L,L')$ is always finite-dimensional and for a fixed $L$ vanishes for all but finitely many $L'$ (up to isomorphism).
-For in this case the Ext quiver of the category of right comodules will be suitably finite.
+Finally, we observe that (C3-$n$) holds for all $n$ if for all simple right comodules $L,L'$ the following hold: \begin{enumerate} \item[(a)] $\Ext^1(L,L')$ is finite-dimensional; and \item [(b)] for a fixed $L'$, $\Ext^1(L,L')$ vanishes for all but finitely many $L$ (up to isomorphism). \end{enumerate} Indeed, in this case one can prove by induction that $\sigma_n(I(L))$ is of finite length for any simple module $L$: for $n=1$ it is clear, and we have the inequality: